Glumboi/EZPerformanceMonitor/README.md

 - Remade the GUI to make it feel more modern and look better

+# V2.1
+- Improved the code a little bit

+- Added a new feature that monitors your CPU's temperature

+- Migrated to .NET Framework 4.8.1

 # Features
 - Usage graph for Ram, CPU and GPU